Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   Open your iOS app in App Center and link your ContosoBaggage VSTS project to it within the Build configuration.
+-   Open your iOS app in App Center and link your ContosoBaggage VSTS project to it within the Build configuration

--   Configure build on the master branch.
+-   Configure build on the master branch

--   Select the **ContosoBaggage.iOS.csproj** file as the project within the build configuration.
+-   Select the **ContosoBaggage.iOS.csproj** file as the project within the build configuration

--   Repeat the same steps to configure the build settings for the Android project, while pointing to the ContosoBaggage.Droid.csproj project file in its build configuration.
+-   Repeat the same steps to configure the build settings for the Android project, while pointing to the ContosoBaggage.Droid.csproj project file in its build configuration

 #### Exit criteria

--   Both iOS and Android apps successfully build from the latest changes in your VSTS project git repository.
+-   Both iOS and Android apps successfully build from the latest changes in your VSTS project git repository

 ### Task 7: Enable Telemetry (App Insights in App Center)

-One of the most powerful features of Visual Studio App Center, is the ability to connect your analytics data into Application Insights for further slicing and dicing of your data.
+One of the most powerful features of Visual Studio App Center is the ability to connect your analytics data into Application Insights for further slicing and dicing of your data.

 #### Tasks to complete

--   Select your profile in App Center and go to Account Settings.
+-   Select your profile in App Center and go to Account Settings

--   Attach your Azure subscription, if it is not already.
+-   Attach your Azure subscription, if it is not already

--   Assign both iOS and Android apps to your Azure subscription.
+-   Assign both iOS and Android apps to your Azure subscription

--   Connect Application Insights to your apps, exporting to your linked Azure subscription.
+-   Connect Application Insights to your apps, exporting to your linked Azure subscription

 #### Exit criteria

--   Both iOS and Android apps are assigned to your Azure subscription, and both are configured to send telemetry data to Application Insights.
+-   Both iOS and Android apps are assigned to your Azure subscription, and both are configured to send telemetry data to Application Insights

 ## Exercise 3: Configure Azure Cosmos DB and Azure functions